aliok/privoxy-docker/README.md

 Privoxy Docker image for OpenShift and Kubernetes.

-Same as https://hub.docker.com/r/gianarb/privoxy/ but this Dockerfile uses USER 1001.
+Same as https://hub.docker.com/r/gianarb/privoxy/ but this image uses `USER` `1001`.
 This is necessary to run on OpenShift.

 Docker instructions:
 ```